crate/crate-clients-tools/docs/connect/index.md

 ```

-## Client libraries
+## Client Libraries

-We recommend to use those drivers and adapters for the corresponding languages and frameworks.
+This section lists drivers and adapters for relevant programming languages,
+frameworks, and environments.

-### Overview
+### PostgreSQL
+The drivers listed in this section all use the [CrateDB PostgreSQL interface].

 ::::{sd-table}
-:widths: 2 3 5 2
+:widths: 1 3 6 2
 :row-class: top-border

 :::{sd-row}